Eight found alive after more than 40 hours trapped in buried hotel

-ROME — Rescuers located eight people alive Friday inside a Italian hotel that was buried under an avalanche, officials said.
+ROME — Rescuers located eight people alive inside an Italian hotel that was buried under an avalanche and were working to free them Friday, officials said.

 The survivors included two girls.

-Helicopters carrying equipment and medical personnel were called in to attempt to remove the survivors from the rubble and as much as 16 feet of snow.
-They had been trapped for more than 40 hours.
+Helicopters carrying equipment and medical personnel were called in to attempt to remove the survivors from as much as 16 feet of snow.
+They had been trapped at the Hotel Rigopiano in Farindola for more than 40 hours.

 "We always hoped to find someone alive," Titti Postiglione, of Italy's civil protection agency, told reporters.
 "The fact we found people alive after so many hours give us even more hope."